A slack clone in 5 lines of bash

 markdown on its standard input, and outputting ANSI color coded text on its

 standard output.
-That way, a user can use markup syntax like **bold**
+That way, a user can use markup syntax like **bold**, and get

 6. Chat commands